youanan/frankfusion/_posts/2009-03-25-little-railo-difference-arguments-scope.markdown

     - ColdFusion
     - Railo
 ---
-Here's a little something I found in Railo that differs from CF and which is seemingly undocumented.
+Here's a little something I found in Railo that differs from CF and which is seemingly undocumented.<!--more-->

 I had need to create a function with no defined arguments.
 This function called another function, passing whatever arguments it was given to this second function.
 Before that happened, it checked whether a single, <span style="font-weight: bold;">unnamed</span> argument was being passed.
 If that was the case, it would give the argument an appropriate name and carry on.
 The code I had to check for this unnamed argument was: